 Each year, millions of football fans celebrate it, family and friends gather around the television to watch it and advertisers flock to it as if it were the holy grail of consumerism.
 Super Bowl Sunday is not just an ordinary day in America; it's a de facto national holiday.
 What's the big deal, anyway?

 The Super Bowl is the popular name for the championship game of the National Football League (NFL).
-It's annually the most-watched single-day sporting event in the world, with a potential global audience estimated at more than 1 billion, although this figure is often disputed [source: Stevenson].
+It's annually the most-watched single-day sporting event in the world, and in 2016 was broadcast to more than 170 countries and garnered an average of 112 million viewers [sources: Stevenson, Price, Kissell].

 The game's intrigue is partially due to the finality of its outcome: Unlike other professional sports leagues that decide their champion in a series of games, the NFL decides its champion with only one.
 This winner-takes-all format adds to the drama of the game and sets the stage for an exciting finale to each NFL season.